josephclander/bank-app-tech-test/plan.md

 ## Considerations

 A full featured banking app will contain more aspects than are mentioned in the requirements.
-I'm attempting to make as few assumptions about extra features that would be used and adhere to meeting the requirements as closely as possible.
+I'm believe extra features such as, calculating daily interest, would potentially change the approach I would take as you may want the current balance to be in a separate class.

 In my current plan, I am separating the banking logic from the display functions.
 I have also considered creating a 3rd class, `Transaction` but am leaving this currently but is possible for a refactor.